itrimble/Mock-Interview/README.md

 "What would surprise me about working with your (company/team/organization)?
 What is something I can take off your plate, to free you up not he big picture items ?

+If you were designing your enterprise users, would you give your usreers administrative access ?